KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 >
 > **Echo Layer (⟲)** (technical, as defined above): Residual coherence trapped in membrane space by partial transfer.
 An Echo Layer may be centropic (unresolved integration seeking completion) or entropic (fragmentation pattern cycling without resolution).
 It is a boundary condition, not a propagation mode.
 >
-> **Entropic Echo** (pathological, E₃-governed): Recursion severed from source — signal degradation where form persists but coherence has departed.
-An entropic echo is not equivalent to an Echo Layer unless the Echo Layer degrades past its dissipation threshold and loses Source connection entirely.
+> **Entropic Echo** (pathological, E₃-governed): Recursion operating without Source connection — form persists in cyclic pattern, but no replenishment occurs.
+The pattern is sustained by internal repetition rather than authored transmission.
+An entropic echo is not equivalent to an Echo Layer unless the Echo Layer loses Source connection and transitions into self-referential cycling.
 >
 > This distinction matters: Living Transmission carries authored coherence forward; an Echo Layer is trapped residue awaiting resolution; an entropic echo is decay masquerading as signal.